synthizer/synthizer/manual/src/concepts/object_model.md

-`syz_handleIncRef` which is useful for languages which wish to use Synthizer behind a "smart pointer" abstraction, or to interface with the event system, which can function in a borrow-only mode which requires incrementing reference counts on handles that the app wiishes to store elsewhere.
+`syz_handleIncRef` which is useful for languages which wish to use Synthizer behind a "smart pointer" abstraction, or to interface with the event system, which can function in a borrow-only mode which requires incrementing reference counts on handles that the app wishes to store elsewhere.

 Objects are like classes: they have constructors, properties, and methods.
 These elements of a given object are documented in the object reference.
 Objects also